BrianPugh/cookiecutter-esp-idf-component/README.md

 This cookiecutter performs the following actions or sets up to allow you to perform the following actions:

+## License

+The MIT license will automatically be added to your repo.
+You many manually change this.

 ## Git

 Git will be initialized and all the files will be commited indicating